Apparent horizon as a membrane: Properties of physical black holes

 where $y\defeq r-r_+(v)$.
 Note that a freedom in the redefinition of the null variable $v$ allows one to set $\zeta_0\equiv 0$.
 From the definition of the apparent horizon it follows that $w_1\leqslant 1$.
 The inequality is saturated at the formation of a \pbh\ (more details can be found in \cite{DST:22}).
 We discuss relations between the expressions of the metric functions in the two coordinate systems and behaviour of some of the expansion coefficients below.

-The Schwarzschild sphere $r_\sg(t)$ is a timelike hypersurface \cite{BMMT:19,MMT:22}.
+The Schwarzschild sphere $r_\sg(t)$ is a timelike hypersurface \cite{MMT:22}.
 Therefore, ingoing null geodesics and some of the ingoing timelike geodesics cross the apparent horizon in a finite time according to Bob.
-This property also is the basis for its use as a natural redshift regulator in the membrane paradigm in Section~\ref{s:memb}.
+Similarly, the apparent horizon provides a natural redshift regulator in the membrane paradigm in Section~\ref{s:memb}.

 The ingoing null geodesics satisfy